 - Black, Indigenous, and People of Color

+- Tribal governments (Federally Recognized Tribes)

 - People with disabilities

 - Communities with limited English proficiency

 - Persons with lower incomes

-- Houseless individuals and families
+- Individuals and families experiencing houselessness

 - Immigrants and refugees

 - Young people

 - Older adults

 2.2 Equity Principles

 Building upon the program's equity definition is a series of principles that provide a greater layer of specificity and concreteness to support equity throughout the course of the program.
 These principles draw from EAG input and the Oregon Department of Transportation Toll Projects' Equity Framework, which was developed by its Equity and Mobility Advisory Committee.